By Dean Rasmussen

 I work with people who are ready to:

-✓ Transform limiting beliefs that keep them playing small and living from fear instead of possibility
+✓ Identify and weaken the Saboteur patterns that keep them playing small and living from fear

 ✓ Build authentic relationships where you don’t have to hide parts of yourself to be loved and accepted